 Don’t be afraid to be the one who loves the most.

 It is a natural thing in marriage when you feel like the one giving the most in the marriage.
 There will be times when your partner will feel the same way.
+Remember, someone has to lead.
+Someone has to take the risk of giving when you don't feel like giving any longer.

 Dr. Emerson Eggerichs is famous for his Love & Respect series of books.
 One thing he talks frequently about he calls the Crazy Cycle.
 It is when there is conflict in a marriage and the husband withholds the love he knows his wife needs.
 At the same time, the wife withholds the respect she knows he needs.
 It is a cycle that can end a marriage, and yet it is so common.
 He does something you don’t like, so you get back at him by doing something you know he doesn’t like.
 He sees that and responds in like measure.
 It is a downward spiral that can end a marriage.